Cinema of Pakistan: Statistics

 Over 14,000 Urdu feature films have been produced in Pakistan since 1948, as well as over 10,000 in Punjabi, over 8,000 in Pashto, over 4,000 in Sindhi, and 1,000 in Balochi.
 The first film ever produced in Pakistan was Husn Ka Daku in 1929, directed by Abdur Rashid Kardar in Lahore.
 The first ever Pakistani-film produced was Teri Yaad, directed by Daud Chand in 1948.

 Pakistan Film Magazine, established in 1999, is the most extensive online database dedicated to Pakistani cinema; as of 2013, it had catalogued over 4,000 films, approximately 4,500 film artists, and around 6,500 film songs.

+As of 2025, there were an estimated 6,000 performing artists and 9,000 production crew members from various sectors in the country.

 History

 Silent Era (1929–1946)

 The history of cinema in Pakistan began in 1929, when Abdur Rashid Kardar set up a studio and production company under the name of United Players Corporation (later renamed Playart Phototone), which would become the foundation stone for the Lahore film industry.
 After scouting for locations, he settled for their offices to be established at Ravi Road.
 The dimly-lit area presented difficulties as shootings were only possible in daylight, but nevertheless, the area had some very important landmarks like the Ravi Forest and the tombs of Mughal emperor Jahangir and his wife Nur Jahan.
 It is reported that the team working at the studios would commute on tangas and even lost equipment once while traveling on the bumpy roads on the horse-drawn carriage.

 However basic and crude their working conditions were, Kardar believed in his work and in 1929 he produced the first silent film in Lahore under his studio's banner, Husn Ka Daku (Mysterious Eagle).
 The film was only mildly successful at cinemas, but it managed to establish Lahore as a functioning center of a film industry.
 Kardar then decided to focus on direction, not acting.
 Immediately afterwards, the studio released the film Sarfarosh (Brave Heart) in 1930; in 1931, the films Farebi Daku (Mysterious Bandit) and Khooni Katar (The Bloody Dagger) were released.
 All three of these starred Gul Hamid in the lead role, and had similar supporting casts.
 None of the films was able to stir much noise about the Lahore film industry; in the 1930s, as the nascent Urdu-language industry was forming, many Hindi and Punjabi language films were also being screened in the area.

 Another early producer was Roop K. Shorey, who, upon hearing of Lahore's growing film industry, returned to his hometown and produced Qismat Ke Haer Pher (Life After Death) in 1932.
 In 1946, Sajjad Gul's father Agha G. A. Gul set up Evernew Studios on Multan Road.
 The following year, Eveready Pictures was established by J.C.
 Anand, which would go on to become the largest film production and distribution company in Pakistan.